gavinyork/zephyr3d/doc/markdown/scene.animationset.setanimationweight.md

 ## AnimationSet.setAnimationWeight() method

-Sets the weight of specific animation which is currently playing
+Set the runtime blend weight for a currently playing animation.

+Has no effect if the clip is not active.

 **Signature:**